 Miami Truck Accident Attorneys

-When a car is involved in an accident with a tractor-trailer, the outcome is often a catastrophic injury or wrongful death.
+When involved in a crash with a tractor-trailer, the outcome is often catastrophic injury or wrongful death.
 Although similar to car accidents, the truth is that wrecks involving big rigs are significantly more dangerous.
-All too often, these accidents are caused by drivers and trucking companies that fail to adhere to a variety of regulations designed to promote and ensure the safe operation of their big rigs.
-Some common sense regulations pertain to the drivers of these trucks and include the amount of time on the road, number of breaks, and weight of their load.
+All too often, these accidents are caused by truck drivers and trucking companies that fail to adhere to a variety of regulations designed to promote and ensure the safe operation of their big rigs.
+Some common sense regulations pertain to the drivers of these trucks and include risks such as the amount of time on the road, number of breaks, and weight of their load.

 Truck drivers work long hours and are often pressured by their employer to complete their tasks by any means necessary.
 That results in shortcuts that amount to negligence and devastating accidents.
 When a trucking company or its drivers violate these regulations or disobey the laws of the road, they should be held accountable.

 Since 1984, we have investigated and successfully pursued numerous truck accidents in Miami, throughout Florida, and across the nation.
-We have the experience, specialized knowledge, and network of trucking industry experts to ensure that any accident-causing shortcuts are uncovered and that those responsible are held accountable.
+Our law firm has the experience, knowledge, and network of trucking industry experts to ensure that any accident-causing shortcuts are uncovered and that those responsible are held accountable.
 We are not afraid to take on the major trucking companies and insurance companies and fight for our clients.
-Our law firm has obtained hundreds of millions on behalf of our clients in the U.S., France, Peru, the Bahamas, and all around the globe.
+Our Miami personal injury law firm has recovered hundreds of millions on behalf of our clients in the U.S., France, Peru, the Bahamas, and worldwide.

-Numerous safety measures are in place to prevent truck accidents.
-Employee log books, federal regulations, and strict company measures are in place to encourage safe driving practices.
-Unfortunately, many times these measures are circumvented in order to save time or make money.
+Many safety measures are in place to prevent accidents.
+Logbooks, federal regulations, and strict company measures are in place to encourage safe driving.
+Unfortunately, these are often circumvented to save time or make money.

 We are capable of handling a wide variety of truck accident cases, including the following: